16th Street Station

 Part of a District

 Proximity to the nearby African American Museum & Library and much of the existing Black history programming in the area creates great synergy.
 AAMLO holds significant materials related to the station and the porters.
 The station is the terminus of the city’s designated Black Arts Movement and Business District which extends to Lake Merritt.
+Additional new energy exists in the area with the Oakland Ballers, Prescott Market, and the West Oakland Link.

 We need your help!